-Doha Bank was selected in the FTSE4Good Emerging Index.
+Doha Bank was selected for the FTSE4Good Emerging Index, in November 2018.
 The selection highlights our continued leadership in environmental, social and governance (ESG) performance.
 We were rated above the threshold for companies in emerging markets, as well as that of developed markets, by FTSE Russell.
 Doha Bank was honoured to be selected amongst 134 Financial Services companies from emerging markets, including China, Brazil, South Africa and GCC.

-Beach Cleanup Campaign 2018
+Beach Cleanup Campaign 2019